great-expectations/great_expectations/docs/guides/connecting_to_your_data/how_to_choose_between_working_with_a_single_or_multiple_batches_of_data.md

 This means that in a File System Datasource, a Data Asset that permits the return of more than one Batch does so by combining multiple files and treating each file as a separate Batch in the Data Asset.
 You can therefore always specify the return of a single file's data in a Batch Request by specifying the return of the Batch that corresponds to that file.

-However, in a Sql Datasource, a Data Asset that permits the return of more than one Batch does so by splitting the contents of a single table based on a provided criteria, and having each Batch correspond to a discrete portion of the split up data.
+However, in a Sql Datasource, a Data Asset that permits the return of more than one Batch does so by splitting the contents of a single table based on a provided criteria and having each Batch correspond to a discrete portion of the split up data.
 Therefore, if you have use cases for both splitting a table into Batches and working with the entire table as a single Batch the best practice is to define two Data Assets for the table: one that includes the configuration to split the table into Batches, and one that does not.

 ### 3. Next Steps